lofar-astron/factor/doc/source/facetselfcal.rst

 --------------------------

 Input
-	Full-resolution datasets (with all facet sources) with dir-dependent solutions applied
+	Full-resolution datasets (with all facet sources) with dir-dependent solutions applied.

 Output
     Image of the entire facet.
 An example image is shown in the `Facet example image`_.